ludvigbartholdsson/tiktok-pixel/README.md

 # Tiktok pixel helper

 Helps you implement tiktok pixel events flawlessly.
-Heavily inspired/copied by/from FBQ-package by Sem Postma.
+Heavily inspired/copied from @ertemishakk but not for React.

 ## Install